rickfay/z17-randomizer/README.md

 - Determines the Logic to use when generating the seed.
   - Options are: `Normal`, `Hard`, `GlitchBasic`, `GlitchAdvanced`, `GlitchHell`, or `NoLogic`

+`randomize_dungeon_prizes`
+- Randomizes the Pendants and Portraits between Hyrule and Lorule dungeons

 `assured_weapon`
 - If enabled, guarantees that a weapon will be placed in Ravio's Shop
   - Potential weapons include: